itscaiocunha/linkHub/README.md

 <img src="assets/linkhub_page.png" alt="Logo" style="width: 50%; height: auto">

->  Descubra o LinkHub, o meu hub pessoal para todas as minhas redes e conteúdos.
-Simplifique sua experiência online, encontrando todos os meus links importantes em um só lugar.
-Navegue por minhas redes sociais, explore meu trabalho e mantenha-se atualizado com facilidade.
+>  Discover LinkHub, my personal hub for all my networks and content.
+Simplify your online experience by finding all my important links in one place.
+Browse my social networks, explore my work and stay up to date with ease.

-## 🚨 Importante
+## 🚨 Important

-- Em caso de erro ao abrir o site, limpe o cache para: `itscaiocunha.github.io`
+- In case of an error when opening the website, clear the cache to: `itscaiocunha.github.io`

-## 🤝 Colaboradores
+## 🤝 Collaborators

 <table>
   <tr>